wolfd/Mobile-Proto-16/lesson 1/README.md

 #### 4. Pull Requests:
 1. An extra checkpoint in merging a branch to master (or other branches)
-2. Peers can look at the changes a merge will add and get a chance to review/comment on/ask question about the code
+2. Peers can look at the changes a merge will add and get a chance to review/comment on/ask questions about the code
-3. Peers can also checkout the branch to test it out
+3. Peers can (and should) checkout the branch to test it out before merging.

 #### 5. Merge Conflicts:
 Working in a relatively large project with multiple other people will result in merge conflicts.
-It happens when the same line of code gets changed both in master and in your branch since the last time you pulled from master.
+It happens when the same line of code has been changed on master in your branch.
 Merge conflicts might look something like this:
 ```
 <<<<<<< HEAD
 public static int methodName(int a, int b) {